mvvik/Zebrafish-Calcium-Microdomains/CALC/README.md

 ### Calcium Calculator (CalC) executables
-Do not directly execute any code in this folder: go directly to Figure folders in the parent root folder.<br>
+Do not directly execute any code in this folder: go directly to Figure folders in the parent repository folder.<br>